ethankennerly/climate-champion/playtesting.md

 1. [ ] Children spawned before attending to choice.
 1. [ ] Children spawned while looking at menu of number of children.
 1. [ ] Where are most emissions coming from?
+1. [ ] If I don't have children, will I make it to 2099?